Skip to content

 • What NOT to do (stretching, changing colours, or adding effects)

-For example, if you run a yoga studio, ensure your peaceful lotus logo isn't cramped against busy text or stretched to fit awkward spaces on promotional materials.
+For example, say you run a yoga studio.
+Make sure your peaceful lotus logo isn't cramped against busy text.
+Don't stretch it to fit awkward spaces on promotional materials.

 Colour Palette Specifications